Conservation and restoration of waterlogged wood: Physical

 Physical deterioration of waterlogged wood can happen immediately through the evaporation of the water.
 If this happens rapidly, the cells in the wood can shrink and collapse.
 This damage might be inevitable depending on accessibility to treatment.
 Additionally waterlogged wood should never be handled extensively or put on exhibit for long periods of time.
+Most waterlogged wood is such that decayed wood cells in the material fill with water.
+Depending on the wood type and how long the wood has been in water, removal of the water from the cells too rapidly (in the form of natural drying or other) could apply major stress to the cell walls and cause them to collapse.
+Improperly dried waterlogged irreversibly shrinks, warps, cracks and there is risk of loss to the original surface.